maraya/CakePHPExcel/README.md

 http://example.com/reports/clients.xlsx
 ```

-If you want to download Excel5 format, change the extension from xlsx to xls.
+If you want to download Excel5 format, change the URL extension from xlsx to xls.

 Inside your view file you can write HTML code.
 Please see the [PHPExcel](https://github.com/PHPOffice/PHPExcel) documentation for a guide on how to use PHPExcel.